Kotlin/KEEP/proposals/context-receivers.md

 However, we did not find enough compelling use cases yet to support such naming, as context receivers are explicitly designed for something that should be brought into the context, as opposed to declaration that should be explicitly referred to by name.
-Moreover, we do support disambiguation of multiple context receivers using type-alias if needed.
+Moreover, we do support disambiguation of multiple context receivers using a type-alias if needed.
 For cases where you need to bring a named thing into the context there is a workaround.

 Consider an example where you want to bring some `callParameters: Map<String, String>` property into the context of